How To Get Polish Military

 There is an extremely good chance that your Polish Relatives records are here in the UK.
-We will show you how to get these records and then how to get records from Poland as well.
+We will show you how to get Polish military records from the MOD in Britain and then how to get records from Poland as well.

 Here is the address of where to send your application.
 Do not phone or email unless absolutely necessary as they are very busy people!

 When you write to request your relative's military records please include: